Epcot One Day Itinerary [2024]

 It’s worth reminding you here that Epcot is huge and not always easily navigable.
 Coral Reef Restaurant, for example, is about a mile from the American Adventure pavilion.
 Time is more valuable in the evening, so be sure to plan your meals and adjacent activities accordingly.

 The Epcot nighttime show is Luminous: The Symphony of Us and it is usually shown around 9PM or park close, though showtimes will vary.
-If you choose not to watch Luminous, you can plan to get in line for one last ride (usually Test Track or Frozen Ever After) just before park close.
+If you choose not to watch Luminous, you can plan to get in line for one last ride (usually Remy’s Ratatouille Adventure, Test Track, or Frozen Ever After) just before park close.
 Know, though, that if the ride happens to break down late in the day it might not reopen—this is a risk you run if you put off a ride until the very end of the day.

 If you’re watching Luminous, Disney Tourist Blog has a good post on Epcot fireworks viewing spots.
 I don’t think show is a must-do, but it’s got fireworks, so it’s probably going to make most people happy (or, in the case of our toddler, absolutely terrified).